luguin444/node-challenge/README.md

 `docker-compose up -d --build`

-5. This will start both servers and the PostgreSQL database.
+5. This will start with both servers and the PostgreSQL database.
 You can verify this by running:

 `docker ps`